renish47/url-sm/README.md

    cd frontend
    npm run dev
    ```

-   The frontend development server will start on `http://localhost:8000`.

 3. Open a web browser and visit `http://localhost:5173` to access the URL shortening website.